-When determining that recognized incident has a significant impact on the provided trust services, Certum notify the supervisory body within 24 hours after having become aware of it.
-Notification is sent by fax.
+When determining that recognized incident has a significant impact on the provided trust services, Certum immediately notify the Minister responsible for informatization, but not later than within 24 hours after its detection.
+Notification is sent immediately by electronic means.

-The notified supervisory body inform the Inspector General for Personal Data Protection or the competent national body for information security, where it determines, that disclosure of the breach of security or loss of integrity has a significant impact on the trust services provided by Certum.
+The notified Minister responsible for informatization inform the Personal Data Protection Office or the competent national body for information security, where it determines, that disclosure of the breach of security or loss of integrity has a significant impact on the trust services provided by Certum.